 For them, mint works as a stimulant, which cases energized, frenzied, and erratic behavior and movements.

 In severe cases, it can cause dehydration and may even prove fatal.

 It is essential to be aware of the behaviors, routine, and potty habits to help you identify any alarming signs so you may provide your pet with the right medical and supportive care.

 How to Protect Yourself While Handling the Mint Plant

 If you are growing or are planning to grow any of the plants from the genus Mentha, then make sure to prevent your cat from accessing these houseplants.

-Otherwise, make sure the mint plants are well out of your pet’s reach.
+Otherwise, make sure mint is well out of your pet’s reach.

 Cat owners must closely monitor the behavior of their cat to identify any signs of mint poisoning proactively.